 If the kids don’t go to school, what do they do with their time?

 I don’t really know what they did with their time.
 Most of them were pretty ill.
 I went to this village and met one family who had three kids.
 Two of them were completely bed-ridden and, as far as I could get across from my translator, they literally spent all their time in bed because they were so unwell.
-One of them had cancer and the other had a really bad immune system – she was mentally and physically disabled.
+One of them had cancer, and the other had a really bad immune system.
+She was also mentally and physically disabled.
 She only had one finger.
-It's to think what these kids are going to do when they grow up.
+It's sad to think what these kids are going to do when they grow up.

 Do any of the parents try to take their kids out of the exclusion zone to a hospital?